The Butterfly Club

 - Skill development and career exploration (eg. basic first aid, cooking, music, science, math, wilderness survival, sports, sewing and crafting, writing, babysitting, etc.)

 We provide a safe community for the youth to connect with, where they can form a sense of belonging.
-Elders, Knowledge Keepers, and Indigenous female role-models are brought in for:
+Elders, Knowledge Keepers, and Indigenous role-models are brought in for:

 - Pipe ceremonies